 Depressed, you sit and watch as the stock makes its run of over 20% over the trading day.
 Yep, you called an amazing trade, but there was no one there to sell you the stock so you could get on board.

-Sounds pretty frustrating, right?
+Sounds frustrating, right?
 It can happen a lot.
 Can you spot the mistake in this trade?

-Before you got too excited about the trade, you should’ve looked at the stock’s recent trading volume.
+Before you get too excited about the trade, you should look at the stock’s recent trading volume.

 Some cheap penny stocks can trade next to nothing each day.
 Hardly any buyers and hardly any sellers — those are called illiquid stocks.

-So, to save you the future frustration, only look at stocks that have an average daily trading volume of $1 million or more per day.
+So, to save you the future frustration, make sure there is enough volume when you’re choosing your trades.
 This rule can save you a lot of heartache!

-Whether you want to actively day trade, or you’re just looking for some cheap stocks to invest in, you want to use the best tools for the job.
+Whether you want to actively day trade or are looking for cheap stocks to invest in, you want to use the best tools for the job.